mikepsinn/think-bynumbers-jekyll/_posts/2012-01-17-suicide-terrorism-statistics.md

 ## How to Reduce the Terrorist Threat

 The data clearly indicate that increasing the degree of US military occupation in majority-Islamic countries, will only serve to increase the threat of terrorism.
-I&#8217;d never accuse the American public of being quick, but they do seem to learn over time.
+I'd never accuse the American public of being quick, but they do seem to learn over time.
 Half of Americans (50%) now believe that decreasing the U.S. military presence overseas would be the more effective policy, while just 31% say an increased presence would be more effective.

 <p style="text-align: center;">
   <img class="aligncenter" title="Plurality Sees U.S. Troop Cutbacks Reducing Threat of Terrorism" src="http://www.people-press.org/people-press/files/legacy/493-7.gif" alt="Views on Whether US Should Cutback on Troops to Reduce Threat of Terrorism (2002-2009)" width="291" height="186" />